Skip to content

 Two students at a Global Leaders school help sort food for a schoolwide food drive

-Across the country, public schools are facing an urgent challenge: declining enrollment.
+Across the country, public schools are facing an urgent challenge: student enrollment decline.

 Since 2020, more than 1.5 million students have left U.S. public schools, and districts have struggled to recover.
+This shift is playing out at scale nationwide.
 But amid this trend, a growing number of schools are not just bouncing back—they’re thriving.

 School2025 Enrollment Gain vs. 2019Matched Comparison SchoolComparative Advantage